Rockypocky77/ChancifySATPrep/sat1.md

 A) UBI is economically impossible under any circumstances and cannot be feasibly implemented
 B) technological change affects employment and the structure of work in significant ways
 C) the current welfare system already works perfectly and requires no modifications or improvements
-D) small pilot programs definitively prove all long-term effects of UBI and provide complete evidence
+D) small pilot programs provide strong evidence about many long-term effects of UBI and offer substantial support

 In Passage 1, "perverse incentives" most nearly refers to situations in which